Getting SSDI If You’ve Been Denied Previously

-The best way to proceed if you’ve been denied SSD is to sign on with a good attorney who will get you through the appeals process.
+Firstly, the best way to proceed if you’ve been denied SSD is to sign on with a good attorney who will get you through the appeals process.
 Here are the possible steps that can occur through an appeal:

-- If the appeals council affirms the Administrative Law Judge’s unfavorable decision, the next step is to file a law suit in Federal District Court against the Commissioner of Social Security.
+If not—if the appeals council affirms the Administrative Law Judge’s unfavorable decision—the next step is to file a lawsuit in Federal District Court against the Commissioner of Social Security.
+To prevail at the Federal District Court level, you have to establish:

-- To prevail at the Federal District Court level, you must establish that the Administrative Law Judge’s decision is not supported by substantive evidence and/or the Administrative Law Judge committed errors of law.
+- the Administrative Law Judge’s decision is not supported by substantive evidence, and/or

-The attorney’s fee is limited to a relatively small percentage of your past due benefits, and only if the lawyer is successful.
+The attorney’s fee is limited to a relatively small percentage of your past due benefits.
+And that’s only if the lawyer is successful.
 Nothing can be charged from your ongoing benefits.

 Also, you only have 60 days to appeal, so you should begin working with an attorney as soon as possible if you’ve been denied benefits.